 To make things a little clearer and less daunting, we have laid out a few of the key differences below.
-Further information, for comparison between the Prep and Senior School, is available in the Current Information Booklet, also available from Reception.
+Further information, for comparison between the Prep and Senior School, is available in the Current Information Booklet.

 Pastoral Care and the House System